kalviumcommunity/S54_Sravan_Capstone_ParkEase/README.md

 - People with vehicles visiting unfamiliar locations.
 - Individuals in a situation where there is insufficient parking at the event.
-- People with unused parking spaces seeking to generate income.
 - People with parking spaces which are not effectively in use  (garages, driveways) looking to generate income.

 ## Tech Stack